typeimage/shelves/README.md

 $ shelves --width 1140px --columns 16 > grid.css
 ```

-Run width `--help` to see all of the available options:
+Run with `--help` to see all of the available options:

 ``` bash
 $ shelves --help